 In order to ensure the integrity and scientific validity of blotting techniques (including, but not limited to, western blots) and gel data reporting, original, uncropped, and unadjusted images should be uploaded as Supporting Information files at time of initial manuscript submission.

-A single PDF file or a zip folder containing all the original images reported in the main figure and supplemental figures is suggested.
+A single PDF file or a zip folder that contains all the original images reported in the main figure and supplemental figures is suggested.
 Authors should annotate each original image, corresponding to the figure in the main article or supplementary materials, and label each lane or loading order.
 All experimental samples and controls used for one comparative analysis should be run on the same blot/gel image.
 Different images should not be spliced together to illustrate the results.

 5. Format of Manuscript